bitshares/bitshares-ui/app/help/en/components/Fees.md

 # Fees

-In the BitShares ecosystem every operation is assigned an *individual* fee.
+In the Lampgram ecosystem every operation is assigned an *individual* fee.
 These fees are subject to change.
-However, they are defined solely by shareholder approval, thus each and every shareholder of the BitShares core asset (BTS) has a say as to what the fees should be.
+However, they are defined solely by shareholder approval, thus each and every shareholder of the Lampgram core asset (BTS) has a say as to what the fees should be.
 If shareholders can be convinced to reduce a certain fee and consensus is reached, the fee will be reduced automatically by the blockchain.
 Changes of blockchain parameters are